UCL/research-computing-with-cpp/07performance/sec02Memory.md

     }
 }
 ```
-We'll assume that our matrices is in row major order, so rows in each matrix are contiguous in memory, and we will be focusing just on reading the data from the source matrix.
+We'll assume that our matrices are in row major order, so rows in each matrix are contiguous in memory, and we will be focusing just on reading the data from the source matrix.
 (If they were in column major order the logic would be the same except exchanging write for read.)

 This is an illustrative example using a single cache of very small capacity; we won't concern ourselves with the exact cache-mapping strategy since this varies, but will just fill in our cache in order.
-In the diagrams _red_ blocks will be blocks in system memory but not in the cache, and _blue_ blocks are in the cache.
+In the diagrams _red_ blocks will be blocks in system memory but not in the cache, and _blue_ blocks are data which are also stored in the cache.

 1. The first element we read is `A[0][0]`.
 Our cache is empty at the moment so this results in a cache miss.

 ![image](img/CacheTranspose1.png)

-2. The block of data containing `A[0][0]` is copied into the cache, which now also contains `A[0][1]` and `A[0][2]` etc.
+2. The block of data containing `A[0][0]` is therefore read from RAM and copied into the cache, which now also contains `A[0][1]` and `A[0][2]` etc.

 ![image](img/CacheTranspose2.png)

 3. The next value we read is `A[1][0]`.
-This also results in a cache miss if the matrix is too large for more than one row to fit in a single block in the cache.
+This also results in a cache miss if the matrix is too large for more than one row to fit in a single block in the cache (which is likely as cache blocks are very small).

 ![image](img/CacheTranspose3.png)